 Congratulations on taking the first step towards a secure financial future.
-Your decision to start an SIP online can help you build wealth and fortune in the long run provided you continue contributing to it in a disciplined manner.
+Your decision to start an SIP online can help you build wealth and fortune in the asset management company, long run provided you continue contributing to it in a disciplined manner.
 When you start a SIP or a Systematic Investment Plan, you get an option to invest on a monthly or quarterly basis in a mutual fund of your choice.
 Persistent SIP investment in a well-performing mutual fund will not only save your capital from the fluctuations of the stock markets but also ensure that your capital appreciates strongly over the course of time.
 For a working professional, who has no time or mental bandwidth to repeatedly jiggle his portfolio to match the rapidly changing business environments, a SIP is a great tool that provides him convenience and ease of investing without burdening him too much with the technical know-how.

 What should you know before you start a SIP online?